 - Federal aid first -- Since regular federal student loans offer fixed interest rates, low loan origination fees, and much more flexibility in loan repayment, deferment, forbearance, and forgiveness, a student should not use an alternative loan product until the federal loan option has been exhausted

-- For graduate students qualifying for unsubsidized federal loans, the Federal Graduate Plus Loan is an option after the unsubsidized loans have been exhausted.
-Since the interest rate is fixed at 5.41% with an origination fee of 4.204% and the credit check is less stringent than alternative loans, the Graduate Plus Loan might be a better option than an alternative loan.
+- For graduate students, the Federal Graduate Plus Loan is an option after the unsubsidized loan has been exhausted.
+Since the interest rate is fixed at 6.41% with an origination fee of 4.288% and the credit check is less stringent than alternative loans, the Graduate Plus Loan might be a better option than an alternative loan.

 More on alternative loans